 - vi.
 CCS: Accelerating adoption of CCS on dilute emissions sources, such as from steam crackers in the ethylene sector.
 Although the capture technology is proven, there are few at-scale demonstrations of CO2 capture on dilute streams (concentrations <15%) in chemicals & refining.
 Therefore, demonstration and scale-up could achieve learnings, improve implementation, and achieve modest cost declines.
 In addition, these projects could benefit from shared CCS infrastructure built out in the prior decade (e.g., CO2 pipelines and sequestration sites), which would reduce transportation and storage costs. - vii.
 Electrification: Continued improvement on the pathway to net zero over the medium term relies heavily on access and availability of clean firm power.
 In addition to the electrification implemented in Phase 1, companies must continue the rapid electrification of low- and medium-temperature heat sources with electric boilers coupled with firm high-capacity clean power and thermal energy storage.
 Up to ~180 TWh of clean firm power would be required by 2030 to support the electrification of the chemicals & refining industries.
 Cost declines are expected to primarily be driven by LDES technology and the cost declines of installing firm power capacity for onsite generation.
-The Biden-Harris Administration has set a goal of 100% emission-free electrification and help chemicals & refining companies abate their Scope 2 emissions.57
+The Biden-Harris Administration has set a goal of 100% emission-free electricity by 2035.
+Achieving this target would strengthen the decarbonization case for electrification and help chemicals & refining companies abate their Scope 2 emissions.57

 Absent additional policy or technology cost/performance improvements, these levers are expected to add costs in the 2030s as IRA incentives (45Q, 45V) expire for facilities constructed after 2032.
-For CCS, modest cost declines could be possible in both capex and operating expenses (opex) as replicability improves both implementation and operation, though capex cost decreases are likely to be more limited for retrofits where replicability is less likely.
+For CCS, modest cost declines could be possible in both capex and operating expenses (opex) as replicability improves both implementation and